-If the complaint concerns performance of a faculty member, the student should first confer with the course instructor.
+If the complaint concerns performance of a faculty member, the student should first confer with the course instructor (faculty).
 If the student does not gain resolution, the student should direct the complaint to the Department Chair.
-If the matter is not resolved, it should be referred to the College or School Dean.
-If the complaint involves allegations of sexual harassment or unlawful discrimination, the Director of Human Resources should be consulted.
+If the matter is not resolved, it should be referred to the College or School Dean and finally to the Provost and Vice President for Academic Affairs.
+If the complaint involves allegations of sexual harassment or unlawful discrimination, the Director of Human Resources and the Title IX Coordinator should be consulted by the student and employee.